tnwei/parapply/README.md

 # Parapply

-A simple drop-in replacement for pandas `apply()` on large Series / DataFrames, parallelized using `joblib`.
+A simple drop-in replacement for parallelized pandas `apply()` on large Series / DataFrames, using `joblib`.
 Works by dividing the Series / DataFrame into multiple chunks and running `apply` concurrently.
-As a rule of thumb, use `parapply` only if you have 1 million rows and above.
+As a rule of thumb, use `parapply` only if you have 10 million rows and above (see benchmark below).

+Install by running `pip install parapply`.
+Requires `joblib`, `numpy`, and `pandas` (obviously!)

-# Simple Usage
+## Simple Usage

 Series: `parapply(srs, fun)` instead of `srs.apply(fun)`
 DataFrames: `parapply(df, fun, axis)` instead of `df.apply(fun, axis)`

-For more fine-grained control:
+For more fine grain control:
     + `n_jobs` to decide number of concurrent jobs,
     + `n_chunks` for number of chunks to split the Series / DataFrame